Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Abstract

 \section{Abstract}

-This paper addresses a common class of problems where a robot learns to perform a discovery task based on example solutions, or \emph{human demonstrations}.
-As an example, this work considers the problem of ultrasound scanning, where a demonstration involves an expert adaptively searching for a satisfactory view of internal organs, vessels or tissue and potential anomalies while maintaining optimal contact between the probe and surface tissue.
-Such problems are often solved by inferring notional \emph{rewards} that, when optimised for, result in a plan that mimics demonstrations.
-A pivotal assumption, that plans with higher reward should be exponentially more likely, leads to the de facto approach for reward inference in robotics.
-While this approach of maximum entropy inverse reinforcement learning leads to a general and elegant formulation, it struggles to cope with frequently encountered sub-optimal demonstrations.
-In this paper, we propose an alternative approach to cope with the class of problems where sub-optimal demonstrations occur frequently.
-We hypothesise that, in tasks which require discovery, successive states of any demonstration are progressively more likely to be associated with a higher reward.
-We formalise this \emph{temporal ranking} approach and show that it improves upon maximum-entropy approaches to perform reward inference for autonomous ultrasound scanning, a novel application of learning from demonstration in medical imaging.
+Informative path-planning is a well established approach to visual-servoing and active viewpoint selection in robotics, but typically assumes that a suitable cost function or goal state is known.
+This work considers the inverse problem, where the goal of the task is unknown, and a reward function needs to be inferred from exploratory example demonstrations provided by a demonstrator, for use in a downstream informative path-planning policy.
+Unfortunately, many existing reward inference strategies are unsuited to this class of problems, due to the exploratory nature of the demonstrations.
+In this paper, we propose an alternative approach to cope with the class of problems where these sub-optimal, exploratory demonstrations occur.
+We hypothesise that, in tasks which require discovery, successive states of any demonstration are progressively more likely to be associated with a higher reward, and use this hypothesis to generate time-based binary comparison outcomes and infer reward functions that support these ranks, under a probabilistic generative model.
+We formalise this \emph{probabilistic temporal ranking} approach and show that it improves upon existing approaches to perform reward inference for autonomous ultrasound scanning, a novel application of learning from demonstration in medical imaging while also being of value across a broad range of goal-oriented learning from demonstration tasks. \keywords{Visual servoing \and reward inference \and probabilistic temporal ranking}